hallidave/landing-monitor/README.md

 I'm open to feature requests and code contributions.
 Please file an issue for bugs, features, or code ideas.

+### Localization

-I have added hooks to support localisation (see [panel.loc](/src/panel.loc)).
-If you are able to provide translations for one of the supported languages, please submit a pull request.
+I have added support for localization.
+If you are able to provide translations for one of the supported languages, you can use the MSFS Localization Manager in the SDK to update the [panel.loc](/project/PackageSources/Localization/panel.loc) file.

+You can find the MSFS Localization Manager project file `LandingMonitorProject.locProj` in the `project` folder.
+Consult the [SDK documentation](https://docs.flightsimulator.com/flighting/html/Additional_Information/Tools/MSFS_Localization_Manager.htm) for detailed instructions on how to load the project and use the tool.

 ## License